lzukw/WirelessDisplayClient/WirelessDisplayClientGUI/README.md

   remote computer (because no scaling of the received stream is performed by the WirelessDisplayServer on the remote computer).
 The items of these ComboBoxes and the index of the selected item are bound to the properties
-  * AvailableRemoteScreenResolutions
+  * `MainWindowViewModel.AvailableRemoteScreenResolutions`
-  * SelectedRemoteScreenResolutionIndex
+  * `MainWindowViewModel.SelectedRemoteScreenResolutionIndex`
-  * AvailableRLocalScreenResolutions
+  * `MainWindowViewModel.AvailableRLocalScreenResolutions`
-  * SelectedLocalScreenResolutionIndex
+  * `MainWindowViewModel.SelectedLocalScreenResolutionIndex`
 - Two RadioButtons to selct the streaming-method.
 The `IsChecked`-Property of the two RadioButtons is bound to the properties `MainWindowViewModel.VncSelected` and `MainWindowViewModel.FFmpegSelected`.